badriian24/badriian24/README.md

 <br />

-### Hi, i'm is Bdrxzar, i'm Developer Akwardwar
+### Glad to see you here!

 <br />
 <br />

-I am a passionate self-taught programmer ugh
+I'm is Bdrxzar, i'm Developer Akwardwar
 - ☇ i'm working discord.js
 - ☇ i'm working Other